salk31/gwt-rf-queue/README.md

 Roadmap
 -------
+* TODO - GAE (or similar) public live version of the demo.
 * TODO - Exponential back-off for network retry.
 * TODO - Off the shelf UI components for feedback?
 Less generic?
 Just a GMail like component?
 Would make the demo much better.
 * TODO - Semi-respectable unit test coverage.